Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 - Holding down :kbd:`Shift` while doing this does not deselect anything so it extends to the selection, plus it allows to deselect files by navigating into a block of already selected ones (minimum two files in sequence).
-- Holding down :kbd:`Shift-Ctrl` further selects/deselects all files in-between.
+- Holding down :kbd:`Shift-Ctrl` further selects/deselects all files in between.

 If no file is selected, the arrow key navigation selects the first or last file in the directory, depending on the arrow direction.